 by Susan Teitelman, Herbalist and Certified Holistic Nutritionist

 Stinging nettle (Urtica dioica, Urticaceae family) is one of my favorite plants.
-It is highly versatile: this plant can be used for food as well as medicine.
+It is highly versatile: this plant can be used for food (Nettles Pesto!) as well as medicine.
 Nettle leaves and stems are usually gathered in late spring or early summer.
 The leaves and pliable stems can be made into a fresh plant tincture or tea, blanched and used like cooked spinach, or dried for tea.
 You can use the lightly cooked leaves and stems in soups, lasagna, as pesto, or really anyway you would use cooked greens.
 Try out our nettles pesto recipe below — it is super tasty and packed with vitamins and minerals.

 Nettles are extremely nutrient rich, as they are high in chlorophyll, calcium, potassium, and a wide variety of vitamins and minerals.
 The medicine is gentle and nutritive; when someone is sick or off balance, this is a wonderful go-to plant medicine because it supports the body, giving it an extra boost no matter what the illness may be.*

 To learn more about this amazing plant , check out our local plant spotlight post featuring nettles.
 For dozens more nettles recipes, visit this cool site!